OnkelDunkel/dbassignment7/README.md

 ### 3.1: Write a safe update statement that change the repPhone column from oldNumber (say 12345678) to newNumber (say 87654321).

+    USE classicmodels;
+    START TRANSACTION;

+    UPDATE CustomerOverview SET repPhone="87654321"
+    WHERE repPhone="12345678";

+    COMMIT;

+The statement uses a transaction which disables MySQLs autocommit and rolls back the changes if something goes wrong before the transaction is committed.

 ### 3.2: Write an update of repEmail which do not update properly (do not update it everywhere it should)

+    USE classicmodels;
+    UPDATE CustomerOverview SET repPhone="87654321"
+    WHERE repPhone="12345678" LIMIT 1;

+So it is supposed to update the repPhone where the repPhone is 12345678 but it only updates the first row that meets that condition.
+The statement is also not atomic.

 ## Ex4